-Dawson was the representative for Pennsylvania’s 21st congressional district and was a Democrat.
+Dawson was the representative for Pennsylvania’s 21st congressional district as a Democrat.
 He served from 1865 to 1867.

 He was previously the representative for Pennsylvania’s 21st congressional district as a Democrat from 1863 to 1865; the representative for Pennsylvania’s 20th congressional district as a Democrat from 1853 to 1855; and the representative for Pennsylvania’s 18th congressional district as a Democrat from 1851 to 1853.